Klemens98/Dasmoto-s-Arts-Crafts-Codecademy-project-/README.md

 # Dasmoto-s-Arts-Crafts-Codecademy-project-
-A codecademy project o apply CSS and HTML
+A simpl static CSS and HTML page for codecademy.

+## Technologies
++ HTML
++ CSS